|DATE||Gold AM||Gold PM|

 Keep in mind that the gold market is relatively small compared to other markets, so the price can be more easily impacted by small amounts of money that enter or leave the sector.

-You can see the current gold price and watch its daily movements at the top of this page.
+You can see the gold price and watch its daily movements at the top of this page.
 You can even view historical prices with our interactive chart, along with how it’s performing in relation to other assets.

 Since gold is priced in US dollars around the world, the spot price is the same everywhere at any given moment.
 However, investors in non-US countries can convert the US price to their local currency to reflect its value in that unit of currency.
 Even though the underlying spot price is the same, at any given time in local markets (such as on a trading website or at a local coin shop) the premium above spot may vary, sometimes significantly.